On Stumbling Blocks and Offenses

 When Paul made his arguments in Romans 14, he spoke of never putting "a stumbling block or hindrance in the way of a brother" (Romans 14:13).
 This is one of the most significant ways that we can "pursue what makes for peace and for mutual upbuilding" (Romans 14:19).
 This can, also, be a very difficult passage to follow because we aren't generally very prone to giving up rights in order to appease another.

 We live in a world that is so conditioned by the idea of "our rights" that teachings like this can, themselves, and ironically, become offensive.
 "Give up my rights because someone else is offended?
 That just seems outrageous!
-Why, if we start following that course then people will start using anything as offenses and pretty soon we won't have any rights for ourselves."
+Why, if we start following that course, then people will start using anything as offenses, and pretty soon, we won't have any rights for ourselves."
 Rights can become our gods when our minds are set on earthly things (cf. Philippians 3:17-19).
 Many sins — including my own — are easily traced to this mindset.
 That flesh vs. the spirit problem is alive and well, and when rights are more important than souls, we have given in to the flesh.

 Is it possible for people to become unreasonable?
 Of course.
-But that doesn't negate the teaching that we need to be committed not to put stumbling blocks and hindrances in the way of another.
+But that doesn't negate the teaching that we need to be committed to not putting stumbling blocks and hindrances in the way of another.
 People could have been just as unreasonable in the first century about food and days.
 Nevertheless, the teaching stands, and rather than trying to find reasons why we shouldn't always have to practice this, we ought to start with the assumption that we will practice this, always, to the best of our abilities.
 If it becomes obvious that another is just spying out liberties and trying to be obtuse, that is one thing, and usually, it becomes obvious (cf. Galatians 2:3-4).
 We still need to give the benefit of the doubt up front, as love demands, and do whatever we can to make a clear path to the gospel and to the building up of one another.

 Let's unpack the idea of stumbling blocks further, as there are several matters to consider:

 I believe this is a primary point in Romans 14.
 Paul said, "it is wrong for anyone to make another stumble by what he eats.
 It is good not to eat meat or drink wine or do anything that causes your brother to stumble" (Romans 14:20-21).
 The point is not that one is eating something that the other just doesn't like.
-I can't use this passage and say to another, "Eww, you're eating liver and that offends me."
+I can't use this passage and say to another, "Eww, you're eating liver, and that offends me."
 That's not the idea.
 The idea is that a brother might have a conscience against eating something, presumably for religious reasons (a Jew eating ham, an ex-pagan who converted to Christ who has trouble with meat that may have been used in a pagan way).
 When the "strong" brother eats the meat, he may encourage the weaker brother to participate, and when he does, he has violated his faith in the matter and thereby sinned (Romans 14:23).
 The offense, then, is causing another to participate in an activity against which that brother has scruples.

 Second, there are stumbling blocks of the mind.